-The following is a summary of the precedential patent-related opinions issued by the Court of Appeals for the Federal Circuit for the week ending February 27, 2015.
-Benn Wilson and Chris Douglas prepared this edition.
+The following is a summary of the precedential patent-related opinions issued by the Court of Appeals for the Federal Circuit for the week ending February 6, 2015.
+Rishi Suthar and Ross Barton prepared this edition.

 Patent Office Procedures: Generally

 Litigation Practice and Procedure: Procedure: Appellate Jurisdiction and Procedure

 In re Cuozzo Speed Technologies, LLC, No. 14-1301 (Fed.
 Cir.
 (P.T.A.B.)
 Feb.
 4, 2015).
 Opinion by Dyk, joined by Clevenger.
 Dissenting opinion by Newman.

 In affirming the ruling of the Patent Trial and Appeal Board (“Board”), the Federal Circuit determined that it lacks jurisdiction to review the Board’s decision to institute an inter partes review (“IPR”).
 The Federal Circuit further concluded that the Board properly applied the broadest reasonable interpretation (“BRI”) standard in construing the claims.
 In addition, the Federal Circuit ruled that substantial evidence supported the Board’s determination of obviousness.
 Finally, the Federal Circuit held that the Board properly rejected the patent owner’s motion to amend the claims where the proposed amendment would impermissibly broaden the scope of the claims.